Menu Close

 The Christchurch Road gravel is typically one of the Thames series; all of its ingredients have come from the North and North-west.
 The upper Shinfield Road gravel belongs to the “Southern Drift”; its materials have come northwards from the Weald and Hindhead across the pebbly Eocene strata of the London Basin.
 Pepper Lane is approximately at the meeting place of these two convergent systems of drainage.
 Long before the existing Thames and Loddon valleys were cut down to their present depth, – when the “flood-plain” was at the level of Shinfield Road, – a sweeping meander of the Thames swung across Whiteknights Park, and one of its southern tributaries (an ancestor of the Blackwater) entered it there.

-Extract from the BOTANY report
+Extract from the Botany report

 by Miss K. Butler